The Legend of the Raven Who Stole the Light

 There was a time when the world was plunged into total darkness.

-Not the peaceful night we know.
+Not the gentle night we know.

 Not a temporary veil.